Doenet/api/API.md

 By default, the worksheet id is `window.location`.

-Options include `api` to set an API root, `title` to set the title of the worksheet, and `id` to set the worksheet URL.
+Options include `api` to set a different API root (for development), `title` to set the title of the worksheet, and `id` to set the worksheet URL.
+(The provided worksheet URL must have the same origin as the page.)

-A worksheet is also an `xAPI.Object`, where it plays the role of an Activiy.
+A worksheet is also an `xAPI.Object` where it plays the role of an Activity.

 ## worksheet.setProgress(p)

-performs a cross-origin PUT /learners/:user/worksheets/:worksheet/progress via an iframe to set the progress for the given worksheet to `p`.
+Perform a cross-origin PUT /learners/:user/worksheets/:worksheet/progress via an iframe to set the progress for the given worksheet to `p`.
+This is the asme as `worksheet.progress = p;`.

 ## worksheet.addEventListener('progress', function(event, progress) {});